meonkeys/shb/pelican/website/content/pages/home.md

 The book is in _early access_:
 see [👀 Beta]({filename}/news/beta.md).

-## Welcome!
+### Welcome!

 You've found _the_ book with _the most_ authentic, hand-crafted, inspiring self-hosting recipe by seasoned tech entrepreneur and self-proclaimed self-hosting expert [Adam Monsen](https://adammonsen.com).
 Benefit from Adam's decades of applied effort distilled into this quick and exciting initiation to data sovereignty.

-**Save money, time, and sanity** — This book covers easy and reliable self-hosting of services for your small group of beloved users.
+Save money, time, and sanity
+: Learn an easy and reliable method to self-host services for your small group of beloved users.

+Batteries included
-**Batteries included** — Corresponding source code will be provided under a Free and Open Source software license.
+: Corresponding source code is provided under a Free and Open Source software license.

-## From the back cover
+### From the back cover

 Perils await, dear hero: the self-hosting ecosystem is crowded and confusing.